williki/scans2any/docs/tutorial.md

 ## Merge-file

 scans2any combines different scans into one infrastructure, which can then be written to an output format.
-Sometimes issues arise that cannot be resolved automatically.
+To achieve this the tool detects and resolves conflicting information automatically.
+Sometimes however conflicts arise that cannot be resolved automatically.
 In this case, scans2any creates a file called `MERGE_FILE.yaml`.
 This file contains all the conflicting elements of the infrastructure.
 You can edit the merge-file to resolve the conflicts manually, and in a second call, use the merge-file to create a conflict-free result.

+In case of an unresolved conflicts scans2any also creates a buffer file called `BUFFER_FILE.json`.
+This file contains intermediary results up until the conflict.
+After resolving the issues inside the merge-file, you can use the buffer-file as input to speed up operation.
+Details are explained in the example.

 ### Example of Using Merge Files